BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 # Detailed configuration

-Keep in mind that HAProxy is unable to define backend servers by itself.
-You must define each needed domain in a frontend and map it with a backend containing one or more servers.

 We generally prefer to use what already exists rather than starting from scratch, so we tried to see if [HAProxy Kubernetes Ingress Controller](https://www.haproxy.com/documentation/kubernetes/latest/installation/community/) could be used as egress.